aallbrig/Family-Memories-Book/app/chapters/Faith-Family-and-Friends.md

 In the old garden spot and orchard, pears grew abundantly And blackberry corps were scattered all over the farm

-Home loved to go there to plow and plant
+Homer loved to go there to plow and plant
 It gave him so much pleasure that we had to call
 “The Farm” a place of wonder
 Cattle grazing over the hill were a sight to see